PIGWEB-EU/FAIR-guidelines/README.md

 Finally, it is becoming a common practice that scientific publishers and journals require the underlying data along with the publications.
-Again, one of the reasons is to make it easier to understand and re-use (parts of) the published research.
+Again, one of the reasons is to make it easier to understand and reuse (parts of) the published research.
 But it is also a way to increase the transparency and traceability of research, so results can be reproduced and verified if needed.